c-rizz/lr_gym/README.md

 For building the workspace I use catkin build.
-To have catkin build you can install catkin-tools which at the moment can be done with:
+To have catkin build you can install catkin-tools, at the moment it can be done with:

 ```
 sudo apt install python3-catkin-tools python3-osrf-pycommon